TOMOFAST/Tomofast-x/README.md

 To compile the code you need: gcc v.4.9 or more recent, and the MPI library (such as OpenMPI).

 The makefile is contained in the root folder and should be used to compile Tomofast-x.
 Compiling the code is a necessary step to be able to run inversions.
-To compile the code run the make comand in the code directory as:
+To compile the code run the make command in the code directory as:
 ```shell
 make
 ```